CLS-Genetics/CLS-Genetics.github.io/docs/intro.md

 ## Updates:
 Forthcoming:

--Polygenic scores for multiple health and social traits (see [link](https://cls-genetics.github.io/docs/PRS.html))
+- Polygenic scores for multiple health and social traits (see [link](https://cls-genetics.github.io/docs/PRS.html))

--Documentation of epigenetic data in NCDS and BCS70; inclusion of derived variables (epigenetic clocks) on UKDS via special license expected in late 2024
+- Documentation of epigenetic data in NCDS and BCS70; inclusion of derived variables (epigenetic clocks) on UKDS via special license expected in late 2024